chrisreadsalot6/auto-redirect/README.md

 A chrome extension to redirect my account from the newsfeed webpages on linkedin and x.

-Please check back for an update next Friday (2024 November 08) for publishing to the chrome extensions store.
+Next update (2024 November 10): pending store review.
+Please check back then.